Luck: Numerology

 Most cultures consider some numbers to be lucky or unlucky.
-This is found to be particularly strong in Asian cultures, where the obtaining of "lucky" telephone numbers, automobile license plate numbers, and household addresses are actively sought, sometimes at great monetary expense.
+This is found to be particularly strong in Asian cultures, where the obtaining of "lucky" telephone numbers, automobile license plate numbers, and household addresses (such as those which contain the digit 6 or 8) are actively sought, sometimes at great monetary expense.

 Numerology, as it relates to luck, is closer to an art than to a science, yet numerologists, astrologists or psychics may disagree.
 It is interrelated to astrology, and to some degree to parapsychology and spirituality and is based on converting virtually anything material into a pure number, using that number in an attempt to detect something meaningful about reality, and trying to predict or calculate the future based on lucky numbers.
 Numerology is folkloric by nature and started when humans first learned to count.
 Through human history it was, and still is, practiced by many cultures of the world from traditional fortune-telling to on-line psychic reading.
 Dudley describes numerology as, "the delusion that numbers have power over events."